MarcoRicci03/ai4boundaries-preprocessing-thesis/README.md

     -   **Paper:** Foivos I. Diakogiannis, et al. (2024).
 "Tackling fluffy clouds: field boundaries detection using time series of S2 and/or S1 image".
     -   **Source:** [arXiv:2409.13568](https://arxiv.org/abs/2409.13568).
     -   **Software** [tfcl on Github] (https://github.com/feevos/tfcl/tree/master)

-## License

-The code written for this thesis is released under the **BSD 3-Clause License**.
-Please see the `LICENSE` file for more details.
-The third-party software components used in this project are subject to their original licenses, as detailed in the Acknowledgments section.

 ## How to Cite